 EVERETT, Washington [Peter Paul Media] — The long awaited Boeing 787 Dreamliner took off from Paine Field in Washington Tuesday with two test pilots aboard marking a key milestone for commercial aviations newest jetliner.

 The aircraft departed Paine Field in Everett, Washington, at 1:27 p.m.
-Eastern Time [10:27 a.m. local] in front of an emotionally charged crowd of engineers, machinists, and spectators.
-Over 300,000 people from 189 countries watched the maiden flight on Boeing’s live web broadcast.
+EST [10:27 a.m. local] in front of an emotionally charged crowd of engineers, machinists and spectators.
+Over 300,000 others from 189 countries watched the maiden flight on Boeing’s live web broadcast.

-The state of the art, fly-by-wire, aircraft is made up of 50% composite materials, will consume less fuel, and become one of the most environmentally friendly aircrafts in the skies today.
-Boeing said the Dreamliner will be 20% more fuel efficient than similarly sized jetliners.
+The state of the art, fly-by-wire aircraft is made up of 50% composite materials, will consume less fuel and become one of the most environmentally friendly aircraft in the skies today.
+Boeing said the Dreamliner will be at least 20% more fuel efficient than similarly sized jetliners.

 A total of 57 airlines have placed firm orders for about 900 787 Dreamliner‘s, including Air Canada, making it the fastest-selling aircraft in aviation history.
 Depending on the model, airlines can expect to pay between $150 and $205.5 million dollars for one aircraft.